 - knives or weapons;

 - alcohol;

 - illegal drugs;

 - stolen items;

-- tobacco, filters and cigarette papers;
+- tobacco, filters, and cigarette papers;

 - fireworks;

 - pornographic images;

 - any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student).
-This would include: matches, lighters, 'legal highs', and laser pens;
+This would include matches, lighters, 'legal highs,' and laser pens;

 - E-cigarettes/fluid;

 - fizzy drinks;

 - energy drinks;

 - hot water bottles;

+- Water pistols

+- Water Balloons

+- Chewing gum

 - pictures of staff or students taken without appropriate consent; and

 - medication which has not been accounted for under the medication policy.

 School staff apply the following protocols when searching for or confiscating items.
-Searches will only be conducted by agreed staff members.
+Searches will only be conducted by authorised staff members.